 Difficulty with erections, orgasms and having satisfying sex are not unusual.
 Studies estimate that more than half of men with MS will be affected by sexual problems to some degree at some time - some studies suggest up to 90%.
 Some difficulties may be long lasting or permanent whilst others may come and go.
 Although sexual concerns are more likely the longer someone has had MS, they can occur at any time.

 The most important starting point for managing sexual issues is being willing to talk about them.
 You may find it awkward or embarrassing to talk about sex, but there is support available.
 Read more about talking about sexual problems.

 Finding effective treatment for your sexual issues needs careful analysis of all the elements that are affecting you.
 For example, if fatigue is affecting your sexual performance, a pill that makes it easier to achieve an erection is not going to resolve the problem of physical stamina.
 Similarly, medication alone won't resolve feelings of being unattractive or sexually less desirable.

-Rather than focussing on intercourse and the pursuit of erection and orgasm, it might be more fulfilling and rewarding to explore more mutually caring and supportive approaches, such as focussing on touch and sensuality.
+Rather than focusing on intercourse and the pursuit of erection and orgasm, it might be more fulfilling and rewarding to explore more mutually caring and supportive approaches, such as focusing on touch and sensuality.

 Concentrating on sex can sometimes get in the way of the romance that brings people together and distract people from the companionship that is an essential part of a relationship.
 Simple closeness, such as holding hands or cuddling, and enjoying each other's company are vital to a relationship and can reassure both partners that they are the object of affection.